Synthetixio/js-monorepo/DECISIONS.md

 - We will no longer republish all `@synthetixio/*` libs together with synthetix release (so versions will no longer match).
 - We will only update and release ones that directly or indirectly depend on it.
 Example is in the [README.md](README.md).
 - Github actions will have 2 separate publishing flows:
-  - to update all pakcages based on desired `synthetix` version
+  - to update all packages based on desired `synthetix` version
   - to update and publish one single package (and all that depend on it) by name

 ## 2022-06-09 Incorporate `codegen-graph-ts`